BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

     - To relate the mathematics of modern encryption systems to applied principles of information hiding
     - To implement mathematical theory in the Java programming language
     - To apply library functionality from external jar files and build upon existing functionality
-    - To implement algorithms that iterate over characters in a string and over elements in an array
+    - "To implement algorithms that iterate over characters in a <code>String</code> and over elements in an array"
   rubric:
     - weight: 60
       description: Algorithm Implementation